 I believe in deliberate and directed race and gender equity management.
 This means being explicit with respect to race equity data across three areas: 1) city hiring at every level from the frontline to upper management to make sure city employees mirror the city population and lead the way when it comes to representing historically underrepresented minority groups, 2) city contracting and procurement to understand if our practices and actual awards demonstrate race equity, 3) achieve a 100% pay equity level at each strata of city employment across race and gender, 4) developing rules, ordinances, policies and procedures to annually track progress with respect to items 1, 2 and 3.

-I plan to implement reforms that will improve the quality and efficiency of the Animal Welfare department, including professional decision making by veterinarians, and reform financial practices and reorganize the budget structure to accommodate the cost of surgical supplies, along with other general needs.
-A transformation in workplace culture, with an emphasis on fairness in hiring and employment, will empower employees to be fully engaged without fear, with an increased emphasis on humane care of shelter animals.
-As Mayor, I will also expand the excellent spay/neuter program, which reduces suffering through population control.
-One way our program can be elevated is by increasing the scientific monitoring of the trap, neuter and release program.
-As well, increases in surgeries will require additional post-surgery recovery areas that can handle the larger volume of animals who will be coming out of surgery.
+Implement reforms that will improve the quality and efficiency of the Animal Welfare department, including professional decision making by veterinarians.
+Reform financial practices and reorganize the budget structure to accommodate the cost of surgical supplies, along with other general needs.
+Transform workplace culture, with an emphasis on fairness in hiring and employment to empower employees to be fully engaged without fear, with an increased emphasis on humane care of shelter animals.
+Expand the excellent spay/neuter program, which reduces suffering through population control.
+Elevate our trap, neuter and release program by increasing the scientific monitoring.
 Greater honesty with adopters about the histories and needs of animals will ensure happy forever-homes and reductions in releases of volatile pets.
 Strengthening the field division, which contains animal-control officers, are imperative to public safety.